qingxin-yuan/Boomtown/README.md

 ## Acknowledgement

-Thanks RED Academy for design and materials preparation
+* Thanks RED Academy for design and materials preparation

-## Screenshots

-[Coming soon...]